xf97/BiAn/README.md

 + **Control flow obfuscation**.
 This aspect will be developed by the project collaborator *ZhangMeng*.

 ## Usage
-Enter the following instruction in the terminal (eg., ubuntu os):
+Enter the following instructions in the terminal (eg., ubuntu os):
 ```
 git clone https://github.com/xf97/BiAn
 cd BiAn/src